How you keeping? Come on in and get caught up!

 2018 is shaping up to be a watershed year for LGBTQ+ representation in mainstream film, with films like Love, Simon hitting the big screen.
 Rowan Ellis goes through her list of films to look out for in the coming months, featuring Love, Simon, but also smaller films like The Miseducation of Cameron Post starring Chloe Grace Moretz and A Fantastic Woman, a Chilean Oscar-nominated drama centred around a trans woman and her struggles following the death of her lover.

-There’s a long way to go before we can safely say everyone is represented equally and fairly in films, but Hollywood does seem to be shifting into a place where ideas, characters and stories from marginalised cultures will be explored by bigger moviemakers in the years to come.
-Rowan, we look forward to your 2019 list with 25 films on it.
+There’s a long way to go before we can safely say everyone is represented equally and fairly in films, but Hollywood does seem to be shifting into a place where ideas, characters, and stories from marginalised cultures will be explored by bigger moviemakers in the years to come.
+Rowan, we look forward to your 2019 list.

 MY STRUGGLES OF LIVING ALONE (DEEP,HONEST, ADVICE) AD | Mark Ferris